MakerSquad/PartnerUp/README.md

 - [Gilbert Garza](https://github.com/mindeavor) and [Jamie Sowder](https://github.com/knowrat) for serving as both our clients and our mentors; hopefully PartnerUp will help you teach future classes to build bigger and better things

 ## Licensing
-PartnerUp is licensed under the ISC license
+PartnerUp is licensed under the MIT license